-- A long term plan and schemes of work have been developed for all activity areas using the Get Set for PE scheme of work. - The core tasks are used in all activity areas to ensure that both staff and pupils are aware of the appropriate level of challenge and level of attainment expected for each year group and how core tasks can be used to provide appropriate development and progression. - Blocks of lessons are followed by the teachers following the schemes of work. - Evaluations are completed for every lesson by all class teachers.
+- The core tasks are used in all activity areas to ensure that both staff and pupils are aware of the appropriate level of challenge and level of attainment expected for each year group and how core tasks can be used to provide appropriate development and progression. - Blocks of lessons are followed by the teachers following the schemes of work. - Evaluations are completed for every lesson by all class teachers.